On Tuesday, the 3rd of April, I was doing math in my…

 You can connect Google Search Console to the Sitemap NoIndex SEO Tool from here.

-It is significant because you must connect your store to Google Search Console before managing and submitting your Shopify sitemap to search engines like Google.
+It is significant because you must connect your store to Google Search Console before managing and submitting your Shopify sitemap to search engines.

 You must go to Google Search Console, get your Client ID, Client Secret, and Project ID, and add them to your Sitemap NoIndex SEO Tool app.